Peltoche/ical-rs/README.md

 - A vector of `(key/value)` tuple for the parameters.
 The key is formatted in uppercase and the value is untouched.
 - The value stay untouched.

+It work for both the Vcard and Ical format.

 #### Example:

 Cargo.toml: